 My 82-year-old husband has been on kidney dialysis for a year.
 He's not a good candidate for a kidney transplant.
 How will we know when dialysis is no longer working and should be discontinued?

 To determine how well kidney dialysis is working, your husband's doctor can check his weight and blood pressure before and after each session.
 Regular blood tests, such as those measuring urea and creatinine levels, and other specialized evaluations also help assess the effectiveness of the treatment.

 Kidney dialysis is only part of your husband's treatment.
 He must also adjust to fluid and dietary restrictions and take medications.
 In addition, dialysis affects his time and schedule.
 Activities must be scheduled around the treatments.
 Dialysis may leave your husband feeling "washed out."
-Worsening health, depression and complications of dialysis may also affect how your husband feels about continuing treatment.
+Worsening health, depression and complications of dialysis may affect how your husband feels about continuing treatment.

-Your husband has the right to discontinue treatment, it's important to discuss the decision carefully with loved ones as well as your husband's treatment team.
+Your husband has the right to discontinue treatment, but it's important to discuss the decision carefully with loved ones as well as your husband's care team.

-- Dash T, et al. Withdrawal from and withholding of dialysis. http://www.uptodate.com/home.
+- Koncicki HM, et al. Withdrawal from and withholding of dialysis. http://www.uptodate.com/home.
 Accessed Oct.
-18, 2013.
+26, 2016.